Multi-State Collaborative for Learning Assessment

 - Develop or revise an existing assignment to increase the likelihood that student work will reflect multiple elements of the outcome as expressed in the LEAP rubrics.

-- Use the assignment fall term, for all students in one or more assigned courses, as part of the normal curriculum (that is, this should not be an “extra credit” assignment, but part of the normal work).
+- Use the assignment fall term, for all students in one or more assigned courses, as part of the regular curriculum (that is, this should not be an “extra credit” assignment, but part of the normal work).
 By the end of fall term, participants will be asked to submit the work of students who meet the selection criteria.

 - Assignment (as givien to students)